Emirates Retrofitting 191 A380s & 777s With New Interiors

 Bottom line

 Emirates has plans to reconfigure 191 existing jets with new cabins, including 110 Airbus A380s and 81 Boeing 777s.
-The A380 retrofit project has been underway for well over a year, while the 777 retrofit project is now getting started, as of July 2024.
+The A380 retrofit project has been underway for well over a year, while the 777 retrofit project has just gotten underway.

 This represents over 75% of Emirates’ fleet, so we’re seeing quite some updates.
-The most significant developments here are that all aircraft are getting premium economy, and on top of that, 777s are getting a new business class.
-It’s just too bad Emirates isn’t introducing its new first class on 777s.
+The most significant developments here are that all aircraft are getting premium economy, and on top of that, 777s are getting a new business class, similar to what you’ll find on the A380.

 What do you make of Emirates’ fleet retrofit plans?